Worlds apart: The post-WWII divide that gave birth to the Cold War

 In early 1945, the Allies were closing in on Berlin and victory in the war seemed assured.

-Then, February of that year, the leaders of the United States, the Soviet Union, and Great Britain (Franklin Roosevelt, Joseph Stalin, and Winston Churchill respectively) met for a conference in Yalta.
+Then, in February of that year, the leaders of the United States, the Soviet Union, and Great Britain (Franklin Roosevelt, Joseph Stalin, and Winston Churchill respectively) met for a conference in Yalta.

 The Soviets agreed to enter the war against Japan, while the Americans promised to provide aid to the Soviet Union.